This is a guide for migrating from the

 The bridge does not require what the NServiceBus.Router calls connectors.

-To migrate the following messages must be taken into consideration:
+The following types of messages must be taken into consideration for migration:

 - In-flight messages